 - Go to the bottom of the Well's homepage to see what's happening on their calendar of events.

-- The Well offers a variety of regular weekly events, such as Mindful Monday at the Well, where anyone can drop in for meditation sessions every Monday at noon in the Recovery Clubhouse.
+- The Well offers a variety of regular weekly events, such as Mindful Monday at the Well, where anyone can drop in for meditation sessions every Monday at noon.

-- Like Ted Talks and YouTubes?
+- Like Ted Talks and YouTube?
 The Well offers some great links on their mindfulness and stress management websites.
 More links are available on the Student Health Self-Help Resources page.

 CPSD offers individual and group counseling services to the Richmond community on a sliding fee scale.
 No referral is needed.
 To apply for services, clients can submit applications online, by fax, by mail, or in person.
 Group therapy options include:

 - Anxiety Group: This group therapy program targets social anxiety, panic attacks, worry, obsessions and compulsions, phobias, post-traumatic stress, and other anxiety-related concerns.
 Group leaders provide education about anxiety and teach specific coping skills.

 - Sessions meet Mondays from 6:00pm to 7:30pm, September 19 to December 5, 2016.

 - Application deadline is September 12th.
 Call 804-828-1183 with questions.